 On the stage in front of the crowd we had two servants of God insert their fingers into the man’s ears as Jesus did in Mark 7.
 We then led them in commanding his ears to be opened and his hearing to be restored in Jesus’ name.
 Immediately he shook his head indicating that nothing had happened and he could still hear nothing.
 We ministered in the same way a second time.
 He shook his head vigorously again.
 Again we ministered, with the same result.
 After several more tries without any change in the man’s hearing—that’s what you call pressure in front of a crowd—our teammate Shelly Ragen from Iowa stepped up to the plate.
 She inserted her fingers into the man’s ears and commanded his ears to be opened.
 By this time the crowd had stood up joining us in issuing commands in Jesus’ name.
 Still nothing.
 But Shelly and we kept going round after round because the Lord teaches His people to persevere (Matthew 7:7).

-Suddenly the man’s countenance lit up and he was nodding vigorously.
+After around the eleventh round, suddenly the man’s countenance lit up and he was nodding vigorously.
 He could hear well!

 Jesus Christ is the same—yesterday, today, and forever.